knochenhans/tts_arranger/README.md

 * TTS_Processor: Takes a TTS_Item, synthesizes and writes it to a file, also takes care of preprocessing the text input and post processing the audio output
 * TTS_HTML_Converter: Parses HTML content into a TTS_Project (mainly used by TTS_HTML_Reader and TTS_EPUB_Reader)

+## Requirements
+* ffmepg, espeak-ng
+* for required Python packages see requirements.txt

 ## Examples

 ```python